 Overall: 60.3 x 5.7 cm (23 3/4 x 2 1/4 in.); Mounted: 67.3 x 16.5 cm (26 1/2 x 6 1/2 in.)

 Dudley P. Allen Fund 1919.24

-Dancing human figures appear amidst leafy plants.
-The first and third figures are shepherds, each wearing spotted animal skin garments and holding wooden staffs.
+On this tunic decoration, human figures appear to dance amid leafy plants.
+The first and third figures are shepherds, each wearing spotted animal–skin garments and holding wooden staffs.
 The second and fourth figures are dancers; the upper one wears a short draped garment (peplos), and the lower one appears nude except for a scarf draped over her shoulders.
-The brown-purple color was dyed with kermes--a bluish-red dye from dried insects--and indigo in an unsuccessful attempt to imitate purple.
+The brown-purple wool was dyed with kermes, a bluish-red dye from dried insects, and indigo in an unsuccessful attempt to imitate purple.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.